James R. Hines Jr.

 James R. Hines Jr. (born July 9, 1958) is an American economist and a founder of academic research into corporate-focused tax havens, and the effect of U.S. corporate tax policy on the behaviors of U.S. multinationals.
+He currently serves as the Richard A. Musgrave Collegiate Professor of Economics and the L. Hart Wright Collegiate Professor of Law at the University of Michigan.

+Hines is the most cited author on the research of tax havens, and his work on tax havens was relied upon by the CEA when drafting the Tax Cuts and Jobs Act of 2017.
 His papers were some of the first to analyse profit shifting, and to establish quantitative features of tax havens.
 Hines showed that being a tax haven could be a prosperous strategy for a jurisdiction, and controversially, that tax havens can promote economic growth.
 Hines showed that use of tax havens by U.S. multinationals had maximized long-term U.S. exchequer tax receipts, at the expense of other jurisdictions.
-Hines is the most cited author on the research of tax havens, and his work on tax havens was relied upon by the CEA when drafting the Tax Cuts and Jobs Act of 2017.

-Biography
+Career

 James Hines was born in Chicago in 1958.
-He went to Yale University for his B.Sc and M.Sc in 1980.
+He attended Yale University for his B.Sc. and M.Sc. in 1980.
 He completed his PhD in Harvard University in 1986.
 After various teaching and research posts in Princeton University and Harvard University, in 1997 he became Professor of Economics at the University of Michigan.
 Hines is a research associate of the National Bureau of Economic Research, and a research director of the International Tax Policy Forum.